csswizardry/csswizardry.github.com/_posts/2011-07-16-responsive-images-right-now.md

 wordpress_id: 2949
 categories:
 - Web Development
-tag:
+tags:
+  - Images
-- Responsive web design
+  - Mobile
 ---

 Responsive design is everywhere; everyone’s at it because, well, it’s a great idea.
 It isn’t without its problems, however...